- Preventive Medicine

 Geriatric typically refers to a pet who is over the age of 6 (for large breed) or 7 (for small breed).
 Many geriatric pets develop the same kind of health issues seen in older people.
 These include: cancer, heart disease, kidney, urinary tract disease, liver disease, diabetes, bone and/or joint disease, senility, blindness, and weakness.
 As pets age, they require more in-depth care and health screenings.
 At a minimum, once a year, your pet should have blood work done, along with digital radiographs.
 This helps our doctors catch many issues that from the surface can’t be seen.
 Many of these issues can be properly managed, and at times, disappear, if caught early.

 Our doctors provide artificial insemination services, along with an assessment of overall health for breeding animals.
 Good practices can reduce the transmissible and contagious diseases that could not only hinder the health of the breeder’s animals but the offspring as well.
 Once your pet becomes pregnant, our highly-trained doctors will walk you through the process of what to expect during your pet’s pregnancy, and what to do if things don’t go as planned.
+Read more in our pet blog.

 Nutrition is one of the most overlooked topics in regards to pet owners and, in our opinion, perhaps one of the most important topics to discuss with clients.
 A well-balanced diet can reduce the risk of arthritis, obesity, cataracts, endocrine disorders, skin issues, dental disease, urinary disease, gastrointestinal disease, etc. Think that dog food is just dog food?
 Think again.
 Our Royal Canin exclusive line of pet food has over 100 specialized diets that will not only allow your pet to live a healthy lifestyle, but it can potentially save your pet from having serious conditions.
 These specialized formulations address each size, lifestyle and breed with diets tailor-made for their unique characteristics.